 Selection is based on demonstrated and expressed interest in pursuing a career within the real estate industry post-MBA.
 All applicants are considered upon submitting a completed application to the Georgetown MBA Program.

-To qualify for the Yellow Ribbon Program, the Department of Veterans Affairs specifies that participants must be 100% eligible for Post-9/11 benefits, not be on active duty or receiving transferred benefits from a spouse on active duty, be enrolled in a degree-seeking program, and accrue a total tuition and fees amount that is more than the Post-9/11 private tuition maximum for an academic year.
-Each year eligible graduate business students receive $15,000 from Georgetown McDonough, which is matched by the U.S. Department of Veterans Affairs for a total of $30,000 in funding per year.
-For more information, please contact the Veterans Office at 202-687-2708 or email@example.com.
+To qualify for the Yellow Ribbon Program, the Department of Veterans Affairs specifies that participants must be 100% eligible for Post-9/11 benefits, be enrolled in a degree-seeking program, and accrue a total tuition and fees amount that is more than the Post-9/11 private tuition maximum for an academic year.
+Each year, eligible graduate business students receive $25,000 from Georgetown McDonough, which is matched by the U.S. Department of Veterans Affairs for a total of $40,000 in funding per year.
+For more information, please contact the Military Benefits Office at 202-687-2713 or firstname.lastname@example.org.